HANA – Linux staging

 - Frequency of updating stages: 1-4 times per month (security reasons), depending on the number stages and your updating process or per need

-- Update packages within a supported OS release: 1-2 times per year
+- Update packages within a supported OS release: at least 1-2 times per year (depending on security policy and planned downtime windows)

 V1.1 2020-07-26 Update HANA 2.0 SPS5 , RHEL 8.1 + SLES15 SP1